-Where is Humana Medicare Employer PPO available?
+Where is Humana Group Medicare Advantage PPO Plan available?

-Our service area covers all 50 states, Puerto Rico and the U.S. Virgin Islands
+Our service area covers all 50 states, Puerto Rico, U.S. Virgin Islands and all other major U.S. Territories.

 It is also important that you call Social Security if you move or change your mailing address.
 You can find phone numbers and contact information for Social Security in Chapter 2, Section 5.